 From 1893 to 1974 what you see today as The Museum Store was the Corning Fire Station.
 The horse-drawn fire engines were first, followed later by the gas-powered trucks.
 The three large windows on the front of the building were once the fire wagon/truck doors.
 The original tin ceiling remains and is a beautiful architectural detail that complements the polychromatic design with local brick and rusticated limestone quarried in Corning.

 The Museum galleries you see today were everything from jail cells to community dance space.
-The first floor housed the City Clerk, City Court, Police Department and jail cells.
+The mezzanine housed the City Clerk, City Court, Police Department and jail cells.
 The second floor was the Mayor’s office and at one time, was the living quarters to the firemen.
 The City Council Chambers, Public Health Department, and dentist offices all resided in the building up until 1974.
 The third floor, now permanent art collection galleries, was once the community space for fairs, dances, concerts, a youth center and even the public library.

 By the late 1960s, the building had begun to deteriorate.
-In the Flood of 1972, the basement and much of the ground floor were submerged and suffered extensive damage.
+In the Flood of 1972, the basement and much of the first floor were submerged and suffered extensive damage.
 Despite its condition, the old City Hall was placed on the National Register of Historic Places in 1974.

 Corning Glass Works (now Corning Incorporated) bought the building from the City of Corning for $1.00 and paid for the adaptive re-use renovation in order to create appropriate space for the museum collection.
 Architect John D. Milner developed plans for this renovation, and City Hall reopened as the Rockwell Museum in 1982.